GeorginaCarlisle/take-control-api/README.md

 [Code Institute](https://codeinstitute.net/) - "Django Rest" learning materials followed during the initial set-up of this project, installing dependencies, setting up user registration and authentication, setting up pagination and deploying to Heroku.

+[Code Institute](https://codeinstitute.net/) - The default post image from the "Django Rest" walkthrough has been used here as the default focus image.

 [Return to contents list](#contents)

 ## Acknowledgements